ubinfie/ubinfie.github.io/_posts/2024-04-02-shared-conda-tutorial.md

 Users can override the default conda settings in their own `$HOME/.condarc` configuration file, [(see more)](https://conda.io/projects/conda/en/latest/user-guide/configuration/admin-multi-user-install.html#user-configuration-file).

 ### Creating environments in the shared conda installation
-Any user with sudo privileges can create environments in the shared folder simply with
+Any user with sudo privileges can create environments in the shared folder:
 ```bash
 sudo /apps/conda/bin/conda create -n myenv ...
 ```